bjornharrtell/jsts/README.md

 Development environment
 -----------------------

-* Eclipse 3.6 using custom builders to check and enforce the Google JavaScript Style Guide
+* Eclipse 3.6 (Helios) using custom builders to check and enforce the Google JavaScript Style Guide
+* Custom builders requirements:
+ * Installed external tool Closure Linter from http://code.google.com/closure/utilities/ installed
+ * Installed Rhino
+ * External JavaScript fulljslint.js and json2.js from https://github.com/douglascrockford in project root
+* Assumes OS Ubuntu/Linux

 Short term goals
 ----------------

 * Get more people involved (perhaps CLA agreements are needed and an explanation of how the copyright will be handled)
-* Also use JSLint for code quality
+* Use JSLint for code quality (done)
 * Port essential parts of geom.*
 * Port io.* (probably using OpenLayers formats)
 * Implement floating precision